orestar/RepData_PeerAssessment1/PA1_template.md

 *The dataset is stored in a comma-separated-value (CSV) file and there are a total of 17,568 observations in this dataset.*

 #Assignment
+This assignment will be described in multiple parts.
 You will need to write a report that answers the questions detailed below in a single R markdown document that can be processed by knitr and be transformed into an HTML file.
 Throughout your report make sure you always include the code that you used to generate the output you present.
 When writing code chunks in the R markdown document, always use echo = TRUE so that someone else will be able to read the code.
 For the plotting aspects of this assignment, feel free to use any plotting system in R (i.e., base, lattice, ggplot2)
 ###Step 2: Fork/clone the GitHub repository created for this assignment.